Llanelly and District Electric Tramways: History

 Power for the system was supplied by the coal-fired North Dock Power Station, construction of which was completed in 1910, and this and the tramway system was estimated to cost about £68,000.
 The horse tram terminus at Woodend was re-aligned, and three extra routes fanned out from it.
 They ran along Sandy Road and Pwll Road to Pwll in the west; along Felinfoel Road to Felinfoel in the north; and along Park Street and Swansea Road to Bynea in the east.
 This increased the route mileage to 6.23 mi, all of it single track with passing loops.
 To convey the passengers, ten open-top double deck trams were ordered from the United Electric Car Company of Preston.
 They began operating on 12 June 1911 on three of the four routes, with services on the line from Woodend to Pwll commencing on 16 July 1911.
 Although this final part of the system was not completed at the time, an opening ceremony was held on 16 July.
 There was sufficient demand for the service that four more trams were purchased from the United Electric Car Company in 1912.

-During the First World War, the company borrowed two tramcars from Mansfield & District Light Railways, which was another tramway system owned by Balfour Beatty.
+During the First World War, the company borrowed two tramcars from Mansfield and District Light Railways, which was another tramway system owned by Balfour Beatty.
 In order to replace these, two new open top double deck trams were bought from Preston in 1920.
 The United Electric Car Company had been taken over and were part of English Electric at the time.
-In 1924 the Llanelly & District Electric Lighting and Traction Company changed its name, becoming the Llanelly & District Electric Supply Company, and within a few years, plans had been formulated to replace the trams with trolleybuses.
-The powers to enable this to happen were the subject of the Llanelly & District Traction Act 1930.
+In 1924 the Llanelly and District Electric Lighting and Traction Company changed its name, becoming the Llanelly and District Electric Supply Company, and within a few years, plans had been formulated to replace the trams with trolleybuses.
+The powers to enable this to happen were the subject of the Llanelly District Traction Act 1930 (20 & 21 Geo.
+5. c. cxxx).
 The Bynea route was the first to see trolleybuses, when they took over from the trams on 26 December 1932, and the rest of the tramway system had been converted by 16 February 1933.

 The tramcars were sold to Messrs Zammit, who removed the wheels and loaded the bodies onto lorries, to convey them to their yard.
 They were subsequently sold off or scrapped.
 The rails remained in the roads, but were a hazzard to pedestrians and cyclists.
 This was highlighted by the plight of George Brown, a 14-year-old cyclist from Park Crescent.
 The wheels of his bike became trapped in the gutter of the redundant tram rails, and he was thrown into the path of a trolleybus and killed.